sans2801/DevDevils-Croplyzer/Readme.md

 # Croplyzer
-## An IoT technology using Raspberry Pi driven by AI/ML technology that predicts maturity of crops/fruits in an agricultural farm.
+## An IoT technology using Raspberry Pi driven by AI/ML technology that predicts maturity of fruits in an agricultural farm.

 ### Team name: Dev Devils